oVirt/ovirt-site/source/template/spmpriority.html.md

 The requirements are the following:

-1. Enable setting a priority between -1 and 100 for a host (100 is the highest, -1 means never to chose this host).
+1. Enable setting a priority between -1 and 100 for a host (100 is the highest, -1 means never to choose this host).
 2. When SPM selection process takes place, use the SPM priority to select an SPM.
 3. Default for upgrading ovirt will be 50.